 Cannabis Made Clear

-Ever wondered how consuming cannabis and cannabinoids like THC and CBD affects your sleep?
+Ever wondered how consuming cannabis and cannabinoids like THC, CBD and CBN affects your sleep?
 It’s not a simple answer.

-Among all the Canadians who self-reported consuming cannabis for medical purposes in the 2023 Canadian Cannabis Survey, almost half said they’re using it as a sleep aid.
-But while some research suggests cannabis can help you fall asleep faster, other studies show it can mess with your dream cycles and disrupt sleep.
+Among all the Canadians who self-reported consuming cannabis for medical purposes in the 2024 Canadian Cannabis Survey, 47% said they’re using cannabis as a sleep aid.
+Some research suggests cannabis can help you fall asleep faster.
+Other studies show it can mess with your dream cycles and disrupt sleep.

 How we sleep